nkh/P6-Data-Dump-Tree/README.md

 You can override the default handlers and add new ones.

-Create a role following this template:
+Create a role following this template (here a hash example):

     role your_hash_handler
     {
-    # .....................
-Type you want to handle is Hash
+    #                        Type you want to handle is Hash
     #                        ||||
     #                        vvvv
     multi method get_header (Hash $h)